Nakajima's creation operators and the Kirwan map: Formula for Nakajima's creation operators

 \begin{atw} Let $\lambda=(\lambda_1,\dots,\lambda_l)$ be a sequence of nonnegative integers and $m$ a positive integer.
 Then

 \end{atw} \begin{cor} let $k\ge 0$ be a nonegative integer and $m>0$ a positive integer.
 Then

-\end{cor} \begin{rem} There are two reasons why power sum basis is better suited for our computations than the elementary symmetric polynomial basis.
-First, power sums of Chern roots behave easier with respect to the short exact sequences, see Proposition \ref{pro:q1}.
+\end{cor} \begin{rem} There are two reasons why the power sum basis is better suited for our computations than the elementary symmetric polynomial basis.
+First, power sums of Chern roots behave more simple with respect to the short exact sequences, see Proposition \ref{pro:q1}.
 Moreover, the power sum polynomials behave nicely under the Adams operations, see Proposition \ref{pro:AdamsKirwan}. \end{rem}

 To make the proof more readable we omit superscript in the notation of power sum elements $\Pcoh{}{}$.
 We use the notation $[l]$ for the set $\{1,\dots,l\}$.
 We write $\lambda_A,\, k$ for a sequence $\lambda_A$ with one added element $k$, i.e.